Oslandia/docker-qgis/qgis-exec/README.md

 # qgis-exec

-This directory includes a Dockerfile and other files for building the `qgis-exec` Docker image, which includes all the software necessary for running QGIS Server.
+This directory contains a Dockerfile and other files for building the `qgis-exec` Docker image, which includes all the software necessary for running QGIS Server.

 ## Build the image